robtweed/QOper8/README.md

 The performance of *QOper8* will depend on many factors, in particular the size of your request and response objects, and also the amount and complexity of the processing logic within your WebWorker Handler methods.
 It will also be impacted if your Handler logic includes access to external resources.

-However, to get an idea of likely best-case throughput performance of *QOper8* with Bun.js, you can use the benchmarking test script that is included in the [*/bun/benchmark*](./bun/benchmark) folder of this repository.
+However, to get an idea of likely best-case throughput performance of *QOper8* with Bun.js, you can use the benchmarking test script that is included in the [*/benchmark/bun*](./benchmark/bun) folder of this repository.

-Copy the two files to a folder on your Bun.js system.
-Change the path to the worker script file in the *benchmark.js* file.
+Copy the two files to a folder on your Bun.js system and run the benchmark from that folder using the command:

-Run the benchmark using:

       bun benchmark.js